dlilab/lab_Logistics/Code_of_conduct.md

 ## What you can expect from me

-- My primary goal is to help you make the transition from a student to a colleague.
+- My primary goal is to help you make the transition from a student to a colleague and to foster your career.
+There is a balancing act between being hands off and helping that I may not always get it right.
+Therefore, you have to let me know if you need something you aren't getting, or if there is something you are getting that you don't want.
 - I will set the broad scientific direction for the lab but you have the freedom to pursue your own research projects.
 I will help you to find/refine your research topic and to help you write grants to fund your research.
 I will encourage you to attend scientific meetings to promote you and your work.
 You should try to apply for grants to fund your research and conferences first.
 If failed, I may be able to support with my own funding.
 - I am committed to mentoring you now and in the future.
 I will advise and guide your research, training, and career development while in my lab.
 I am happy to give any advices after your graduation if needed.
 - I will be available for regular meetings and provide timely review of research.
 I expect to meet with everyone in the lab weekly (see the Meetings section below).
 You should try to get the most out of these meetings.